-Effect of IBA, GA_3 and Zn showed statistically significant variation on chlorophyll content of leaf in Figure 2.
-There showed a significance variation in chlorophyll content of leaf of tomato at different DAT.
+Effect of IBA, GA3 and B showed statistically significant variation on SPAD value of leaf in Figure 2 .There showed a significance variation in SPAD value of leaf of tomato at different DAT.

-The highest chlorophyll content of leaf(59.32%) was found from T_7 (IBA 5ppm+ GA3 5ppm+Zn) and second highest was observed following T_4 and T_6 while the lowest chlorophyll content of leaf.(46.61%) was recorded from T_0 (control).
+The highest SPAD value content of leaf (59.32%) was found from T_7 (IBA 5ppm+ GA3 5ppm+B) and second highest was observed following T_4 and T_6 while the lowest SPAD value content of leaf.(46.61%) was recorded from T_0 (control).

 The results were similar to the findings of Kaya and higgs (2002).
-They reported that Zn increased chlorophyll production which justify the present study.
+They reported that B increased SPAD value content production which justify the present study.

 Figure 2.
-Effect of different plant growth regulators and Zn on Chlorophyll content of tomato.
+Effect of different plant growth regulators and B on SPAD value of tomato.

-4.6 Number of flower clusters plant-1
+4.6 Number of flower cluster per plant

-The effect of IBA, GA_3 and Zn on LAI on tomato was presented in Figure 3.
+The effect of IBA, GA3 and B on LAI on tomato was presented in Figure 3.
 There showed a significance variation in number of flower clusters of tomato at different DAT.

-At 60 DAT, the maximum number of flower cluster per plant was found in treatment $T_7(8.7)$ which was followed by T_4 showed second highest number of cluster in tomato and they were statistically similar.
-On the other hand, the minimum was observed in $T_0(2.5)$.
+At 60 DAT, the maximum number of flower cluster per plant was found in treatment T_7 (8.7) which was followed by T_4 showed second highest number of cluster in tomato and they were statistically similar.
+On the other hand, the minimum was observed in T_0 (2.5).

-At 75 DAT, the maximum number of flower cluster per plant was found in treatment $T_7(13.5)$ which was followed by T_4 showed second highest number of cluster in tomato and they were statistically similar.
-On the other hand, the minimum was observed in $T_0(5.09)$.
+At 75 DAT, the maximum number of flower cluster per plant was found in treatment T_7 (13.5) which was followed by T_4 showed second highest number of cluster in tomato and they were statistically similar.
+On the other hand, the minimum was observed in T_0 (5.09).

-At 90 DAT, the maximum number of flower cluster per plant was found in treatment $T_7(20.0)$ which was followed by T_6 showed second highest number of cluster in tomato and they were statistically similar.
-On the other hand, the minimum was observed in $T_0(8.9)$.
+At 90 DAT, the maximum number of flower cluster per plant was found in treatment T_7 (20.0) which was followed by T_6 showed second highest number of cluster in tomato and they were statistically similar.
+On the other hand, the minimum was observed in T_0 (8.9).

 The results were similar to the findings of Gustafson (1960).
-They reported that GA_3 increased cluster which justify the present study.
+They reported that GA3 increased cluster which justify the present study.

 Figure 3.
-Effect of different plant growth regulators and Zn on cluster number of tomato at different DAT.
+Effect of different plant growth regulators and B on cluster number of tomato at different DAT.

-4.7 Number of fruits plant-1
+4.7 Number of fruits per plant

-The effect of IBA, GA_3 and Zn on LAI on tomato was presented in Figure 4.
+The effect of IBA, GA3 and B on LAI on tomato was presented in Figure 4.
 There showed a significance variation in number of fruit plant-1 of tomato at different DAT.

-At 60 DAT, the maximum number of fruit plant-1 was found in treatment $T_7(30.0)$ which was followed by T_4 showed second highest number of fruit plant-1 in tomato and they were statistically similar.
-On the other hand, the minimum was observed in $T_0(13.37)$.
+At 60 DAT, the maximum number of fruit plant-1 was found in treatment T_7 (30.0) which was followed by T_4 showed second highest number of fruit plant-1 in tomato and they were statistically similar.
+On the other hand, the minimum was observed in T_0 (13.37).

-At 75 DAT, the maximum number of fruit plant-1 was found in treatment $T_7(68.6)$ which was followed by T_4 showed second highest number of fruit plant-1 in tomato and they were statistically similar.
-On the other hand, the minimum was observed in $T_0(27.3)$.
+At 75 DAT, the maximum number of fruit plant-1 was found in treatment T_7 (68.6) which was followed by T_4 showed second highest number of fruit plant-1 in tomato and they were statistically similar.
+However, the minimum was observed in T_0 (27.3).

-At 90 DAT, the maximum number of fruit plant-1 was found in treatment $T_7(160.0)$ which was followed by T_4 showed second highest number of fruit plant-1 in tomato and they were statistically similar.
-On the other hand, the minimum was observed in $T_0(60.0)$.
+At 90 DAT, the maximum number of fruit plant-1 was found in treatment T_7 (160.0) which was followed by T_4 showed second highest number of fruit plant-1 in tomato and statistically similar.
+On the other hand, the minimum was observed in T_0 (60.0).

-The results were similar to the findings of Onofeghara (1981).
-He reported that GA_3 increased fruit number which justify the present study.
+Similar results also reported by Onofeghara (1981).
+He reported that GA3 increased fruit number which justify the present study.

 Figure 4.
-Effect of different plant growth regulators and Zn on number of fruits of tomato at different DAT.
+Effect of different plant growth regulators and B on number of fruits of at different DAT in tomato